LA Respiratory Issues

 Diagnostics

 Respiratory disorders should first be localized using history and physical examination findings.
 Definitive diagnosis may require additional evaluation using cultures, radiography (plain and/or contrast), endoscopy, CT scans, ultrasound, and occasionally MRI or scintigraphy.
+One of the most useful first steps is a good oral examination.
+Clues of dental disorders are often evident with a careful exam.
 Skull radiographs are challenging to interpret, making CT scans the gold standard for many lesions in the head, particularly tooth and sinus disease.

 A sinus flap can be useful for both diagnostics and therapy.
 See this youtube video